Gavrilo V, Serbian Patriarch: Last years

 He was physically weakened by these vicissitudes and grew to look very old and frail.
 Soon after, he was taken to England.
 Both Dožić and Velimirović were at Westminster Abbey at the baptism of King Peter II of Yugoslavia's son and heir, Crown Prince Alexander of Yugoslavia.
-Velimirović preached a very moving sermon at the Serbian Orthodox chapel in the house in Egerton Gardens.
-But there was no place for him in England such as there had been during the First World War.
-Patriarch Gavrilo, being old and ill, returned to what then came to be known as the Socialist Federal Republic of Yugoslavia, while Bishop Nikolaj opted to emigrate to the United States.
+He then returned to what then came to be known as the Socialist Federal Republic of Yugoslavia, while Bishop Nikolaj opted to emigrate to the United States.

 Patriarch Gavrilo died on 7 May 1950, aged 68, in Belgrade, Serbia and was buried in the Cathedral Church.

 He was awarded Order of Saint Sava, Order of Prince Danilo I and a number of other decorations.